-The study originates from the University of Munster, Germany and has been reported in Cephalalgia, the journal of the International Headache Society.
+The study originates from the University of Munster, Germany, and has been reported in Cephalalgia, the journal of the International Headache Society.

 So instead of using a sore head or your period as an excuse to refuse sex, making love can actually be more effective than painkillers in some instances.

-Worth a try if you are asking us.
+Worth a try if you’re asking me.

-5. Can reduce stress.
+5. It can reduce stress.

 As a result of the spike in endorphin-release, sex can prevent increases in blood pressure and relieve stress.
 Sex and intimacy can boost your self-esteem and happiness too.

 We approve of sex becoming a prescription of pain-relief during a menstrual cycle.